 Pros: Ideal for long-rage shooting and provides more power even with moderate cartridges.
-Aiming and shooting is much more accurate with these types of guns and it would be a much needed luxury during long-term survival.
+Aiming and shooting is much more accurate with these types of guns.
+This is a much needed luxury during long-term survival.

-Cons: Cannot be concealed properly and cannot be carried easily without attracting unwanted attention.
+Cons: Unable to conceal it properly.
+Unable to carry it easily without attracting unwanted attention.
 Ammo is bulky and heavy to carry on you.

 Pros: The perfect gun for close range, also known as the home invader’s nightmare.
 It has a devastating effect on the target although you can’t shoot accurately with it if you’re a novice.
-It can also be used for shooting small game and large game using the proper slugs.
+You can also use it for shooting small game and large game using the proper slugs.

 Cons: Limited range compared to rifles and the ammo is bulky and heavy.

 Now that you know the big picture about the pros and cons of each type of gun, we can move to the next factor.
 The survival scenario which settles the debate for the best survival gun, the one in which you will be forced to use your gun.